-According to Professor Ian Cross from Bentley University in Massachusetts through this published research on tourists, visitors, and brochures, titled, “Brochure Distribution Research from Summer 2016”, “print media remains the preferred method of in-market visitors when seeking (information).”
+According to Professor Ian Cross from Bentley University in Massachusetts through this published research on tourists, visitors, and brochures, titled, “Brochure Distribution Research, Summer 2016,” print media remains to be the preferred method of in-market visitors when seeking information.”
 When simplified, the study states that:

 - Brochures (with maps and guides) are the top in-market influencers.

 - Brochures are always shared with one or more people.

 - Brochures make people aware of a business (or service).

 - Flexibility – Brochures fit a variety of marketing opportunities.
 They are perfect hand-outs during or after events and presentations to complement your pitch.
 Brochures can also be tailor-made to include information to be distributed to the media or through marketing kits.

 - Affordability – Compared to other forms of marketing, brochures are cheaper and better since they are reusable.
 Depending on the brochures used and templates purchased, you can customize again and again to fit your current and future marketing strategies.

 Designing your brochure definitely has a big effect on business, leads, and reputation.
 The brochure works as a brief reflection of your company, the brand, and what you believe in.
 Know that brochures need to be clear-cut, somewhat brief, and super persuasive without being annoying.
 Designing can be tricky especially when you want to get more clients.